Let’s focus today on the glorious 1 Dywizja Pancerna, the Free Poles’ 1st Armoured Division.

 General Sikorksi managed to evacuate about 20.000 Polish soldiers in Great-Britain, among which the Black Brigade still organized but entirely on foot.
 Stationed in Scotland under command of I Polish Corps, Maczek’s brigade was expanded to division size in 1942 as the 1 Dywizja Pancerna, or 1st Armoured Division, with the Black Brigade providing the nucleus of the armored units.

 Organized as a British armored division, they were first equipped with Valentine & Crusader tanks, which gave way to Sherman & Cromwell early in 1944.
-Yet, the division will never be complete, Free Poles, due to their exiles’ nature, suffering from manpower shortage all over the power: the foreign diaspora nor the recruitment of Polish POWs in German POW camps will never be able to cope with both the expansion of the Free Polish army and the losses sustained by its divisions heavily engaged in Italy.
+Yet, the division will never be complete, Free Poles, due to their exiles’ nature, were suffering from manpower shortage: the foreign diaspora nor the recruitment of Polish POWs in German POW camps will never be able to cope with both the expansion of the Free Polish army and the losses sustained by its divisions heavily engaged in Italy.

 MONT ORMEL: A “POLISH BATTLEFIELD”